sgreenlee/Linux-Server-Configuration/README.md

 ### About

-For the my Udacity nanodegree project, I configured a linux web server and deployed my catalog app from [project #3](https://github.com/sgreenlee/Item-Catalog).
+For the final Udacity nanodegree project, I configured a linux web server and deployed my catalog app from [project #3](https://github.com/sgreenlee/Item-Catalog).

 ### Configuration details